Dhuma Tree

 The mature, dry winged fruits are available on the tree about 75-80 days after flower opening.
 The winged fruits are wind-dispersed just before the South-west monsoon.
 Flowering, fruit development, and dispersal are relative synchronous across individuals the population.[5]
 While the flowers are known to be attacked by Dipteran and Lepidopteran insects, the fruits are attacked by weevils.

-Plant propagation studies indicated poor germination (<1%) from seeds sown in soil beds, low to medium survival (12% 54%) of transplanted wildlings, and risk attack by a stem boring insect sahyadrassus malabaricus (moore), moth the family hepialidae, that causes loss up 60% planted seedlings. seedlings attained mean height 72 cm (maximum 148 cm) after 2 years.
+Plant propagation studies indicated poor germination (<1%) from seeds sown in soil beds, low to medium survival (12% to 54%) of transplanted wildlings, and risk of attack by a stem boring insect Sahyadrassus malabaricus (Moore), a moth in the Family Hepialidae, that causes a loss of up to 60% of the planted seedlings.
+The seedlings attained a mean height of 72 cm (maximum 148 cm) after 2 years.

 Conservation